Here’s the fact:

 Community access

-Both Circle and Mighty Networks offer multiple ways to add members to your community.
+Both platforms give you several ways to add members to your community.

 Circle paywalls